RehabEngGroup/MOtoNMS/src/readme.txt

-This folder contains MOtoNMS source code divided in four sub-folders, each one for a different processing step.
+This folder contains MOtoNMS source code divided in different sub-folders, according to the different processing steps.

 In the following you will find a brief description of the process pipeline.
 Nevertheless, this README file does not provide enough information to